bobcat673/Mr.-Robogers-Neighborhood/README.md

 ## Description

-Takes a user number input and creates an array up to that number then replaces each number with 1, 2, or 3 with "beep" , "boop", and "Won't you be my neighbor?"
+Takes a user number input and creates an array up to that number then replaces each number with 1, 2, or 3 with "Beep!", "Boop", and "Won't you be my neighbor?"

 ## Setup/Installation Requirements